This website uses cookies to ensure you get the best experience on our website. Learn more

 At the front of each hut, a shaded terrace with comfortable, squishy seating looks out across the dam (on a previous visit we sat and watched wild dogs playing at the water’s edge) and in the distance to the brown heights of the Khomas Hochland plateau.

 A portfolio of wildlife activities is available on Omaanda’s Zannier Reserve, from Rhino Tracking to Cheetah Tracking on Foot.
 On our visit in May 2019 a highlight was the Meerkat Manners experience.
 We set off at dawn to see the meerkats emerge from the den and start foraging.
 Despite being distracted by a lion sighting en route and the meerkat's skittish nature we found two of the reserves families are slowly becoming habituated and with a little patience we got some great photos.
+That said, we learned in 2024 that although the meerkats may still be found on the reserve during a drive, the Meerkat Manners experience is no longer offered here.
 Among the mammals released on the Zannier Reserve are white rhinos, two young bull elephants and lion relocated from the Skeleton Coast - although big cat sightings, including lion, leopard and cheetah, are rare.

 There is also an option to take part in a 'carnivore feeding activity' here, which is essentially a guide throwing meat over a high fence to waiting carnivores.
 We didn't enjoy this at all and don't think that many of our travellers are likely to: we recommend you avoid it.
 The lodge did drop this activity in the past, but is seems that they subsequently brought it back 'due to popular demand'.
 In their defence, the lodge note assure us that the animals fed are all 'rescue animals', which cannot be released for various reasons, and are not being bred but do need to eat.